alonsoJASL/macrosight/shapeandsom-log.md

 end
 clear kx uxuy wxy;
 ```
-## A better way of evolving the SOMs
+## Evolve the SOM to fit the binary cells in `sf`
-Using matlab's functions, we can guarantee to start at a network evolution from
+Using matlab's functions, we can guarantee to start at a network
-the single frame, `sf`, that is perfectly matched to the binary segmentation of
+evolution from the single frame, `sf`, that is perfectly matched to
-the independent cells.
+the binary segmentation of the independent cells.
 ```Matlab
 netsize = [8 8];
 ognet = selforgmap(netsize);